feiticeir0/SpaceVegetables/readme.md

 	* Raspberry PI Zero W

-And into a client, a server and a Twitter posting script .
+And into a client, a server and a Twitter posting script.

+Inside each directory is a readme to direct to the Element14's blog page explaining each .